Set up your Azure environment

 | jq

---defaults acr=$AZ_CONTAINER_REGISTRY
+az configure --defaults acr=$AZ_CONTAINER_REGISTRY

-az acr login -n $AZ_CONTAINER_REGISTRY
+az acr login --name $AZ_CONTAINER_REGISTRY

-Create an Azure Kubernetes Cluster
+Create an Azure Kubernetes Service cluster

 az aks create \